Alliance Conducted at Sea

-The Alliance Conducted at Sea (海上之盟) was a political alliance in Chinese history between the Song and Jin dynasties in the early 12th century against the Liao dynasty.
+The Alliance Conducted at Sea (海上之盟) was a political alliance in Chinese history between the Song and Jin dynasties in the early 12th century against the Khitan-led Liao dynasty.
 The alliance was negotiated from 1115 to 1123 by envoys who crossed the Bohai Sea.
 Under the alliance, the two nations agreed to jointly invade the Liao, split captured territories, and cede the Sixteen Prefectures to the Song, and forswore making unilateral peace with the Liao.
-In 1121-23, the Song faltered in their military campaigns but the Jin succeeded in driving remnants of the Liao imperial court to Central Asia where they formed the Western Liao dynasty.
+In 1121–23, the Song faltered in their military campaigns, but the Jin succeeded in driving remnants of the Liao imperial court to Central Asia where they formed the Western Liao dynasty.
 The Jin handed over several of the Sixteen Prefectures to the Song including modern-day Beijing.
 In 1125, the alliance ended when the Jin, sensing Song weakness, invaded southward and eventually captured the Song capital of Kaifeng in 1127.

+Background

+In 1005, the Song and the Khitan Liao entered into the Chanyuan Treaty, through which the Song officially conceded the loss of the Sixteen Prefectures.
+Decades of peaceful relations followed.
+The Song broke the Chanyuan Treaty following the Alliance Conducted at Sea.

+The term of the Alliance Conducted at Sea were that the Song and the Jurchen Jin agreed to jointly invade the Khitan Liao.
+If successful, the Song would transfer its annual payments from the Khitan Liao to the Jurchen Jin and the Jurchen Jin would transfer the Sixteen Prefectures to the Song.

+Implementation

+The invasion succeeded, and in 1125 the Jurchen Jin captured the fleeing Emperor Tianzuo of Liao.

+Through their joint efforts, the Jurchen Jin became aware of the Song's military weakness and as a result transferred only part of the promised Sixteen Prefectures.

+Aftermath

+In 1127, the Jurchen Jin captured the Song ruler, Emperor Qinzong, his father and predecessor Emperor Huizong, and sacked the Song capital (Kaifeng).
+This incident, the Humiliation of Jingkang, marked the end of the Northern Song dynasty.
+The remaining Song imperial family fled and established the Southern Song dynasty.